Managing Different Brains

 Supporting Others Starts with You: Making Sense of Your Own Brain as a Leader

 Effective leadership starts with understanding yourself.
-This session invites you to reflect on your own neurodivergent support needs as a manager.
-You’ll learn how greater self-awareness can improve communication with staff, support better decision-making, and help you lead in ways that play to your strengths while honoring your own needs as a leader.
+This session helps you reflect on your own working style and support needs as a manager.
+You’ll learn how greater self-awareness can improve communication, strengthen decision-making, and help you lead in ways that actually work for you while supporting your team more effectively.

 Dr. Courtney Tsahalis, Director, Millbrook Library